Transforming Care, Justice and Recovery for Children

 - Have a space where their wider family can also get support to understand what has happened to their child and how best to help them through it all.

-We are designing the Bairns Hoose to feel like a family home - it will be warm, welcoming and familiar.
-It will provide a single location alternative to courts, social work offices and police stations, allowing each young person to feel safe and supported, and able to recover and thrive.
+We have designed the Bairns Hoose to feel like a family home - it is warm, welcoming and familiar.
+It provides a single location alternative to courts, social work offices and police stations, allowing each young person to feel safe and supported, and able to recover and thrive.

 Why is a Bairns Hoose needed in Scotland?